 Clinically Relevant Bottom Line:

-Although the variables provided insufficient data due to the 0% survival rate, Hort and Day reasonably suggest the next step in this line of thinking focus on a national multicentre study.
-The results also gave me a chance to revisit the literature on “zero numerator” problems, particularly the classic Hanley & Lippman-Hann 1983 paper on the topic.
+Although the variables provided insufficient data due to the 0% survival rate, Hort and Day reasonably suggest the next step in this line of thinking focuses on a national multicentre study.
+The results also gave me a chance to revisit the literature on zero numerator problems, particularly the classic Hanley and Lippman-Hann 1983 paper on the topic.

-I particularly appreciated the epidemiologic component of this paper; as these situations are rare and frequently emotionally charged the exact details are challenging to ascertain, let alone develop a higher level of insight in situ.
-This paper provides some framing for the current situation of patients with CPR in progress due to OHCA, as well as laying some foundations in the Australian context for further guideline development around the cessation of CPR.
+This paper provides some framing for the current situation of patients with CPR in progress due to OHCA and lays some foundations in the Australian context for the development of guidelines around the cessation of CPR.

 Reviewed by: Henry Goldstein